Crispy Potato and Peach Salad with Scallion Dressing

 Why You’ll Love this Crispy Potato Salad:

-And perhaps the best part about this salad is that you can serve it warm or at room temperature.
-In other words, feel free to prepare the components HOURS ahead of entertaining.
+And perhaps the best part about this salad is that you can serve it at room temperature.

 • Baby potatoes: The star of this salad is baby potatoes, which get boiled and THEN seared.
 The boiling helps tenderize them and the sautéing gives them a crispy, golden edge.
 If you can’t find baby potatoes, you can also use fingerling potatoes.

 • Peaches: Juicy summer peaches lend a sweet contrast to the zesty scallion dressing.
-Alternatively, you can use nectarines or apricots–whichever is more juicy and sweet!
+Look for peaches that are slightly firm to help them stand up to the crisp-tender potatoes and dressing.
+Alternatively, you can also apricots or nectarines.

 • Scallions: You need one whole bunch of scallions, which are the backbone of the dressing.
 Charring the scallions adds smoky depth and dimension to the salad, and it only takes a few minutes.

 • Arugula: A few handfuls of peppery greens adds a fresh lift to this mayo-less potato salad.
-Alternatively, you can use baby kale or mixed greens, or leave the greens out!
+Alternatively, you can use baby kale or microgreens.

 • Basil: While this fresh summer herb is an abundance, I suggest adding a handful to the dressing AND using a garnish.